yiisoft/docs/guide/en/tutorial/using-with-event-loop.md

 }
 ```

-Usually there are muliple workers processing requests at the same time same as with traditional php-fpm.
+Usually there are multiple workers processing requests at the same time same as with traditional php-fpm.

 That means that there's more to consider when developing applications.